JJB8223/ShakeAndPour/docs/DesignDoc.md

 ## Executive Summary

-This is a summary of the project.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

+This product is an e-store for a producer of custom drink kits, also known as a mixologist.
+It is intended to allow customers to search for and purchase drink kits as well as allow the store's administrator to easily manage and update the store's inventory.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._